nhatthm/surveyexpect/README.md

 }
 ```

+You can find more examples in the tests of this library.
+For example: https://github.com/nhatthm/surveymock/blob/master/confirm_test.go or https://github.com/nhatthm/surveymock/blob/master/confirm_test.go

 ## Donation

 If this project help you reduce time to develop, you can give me a cup of coffee :)